Do you need a business bank account?

 - Finance

-Using a private account for business purposes?
+Using a private account for business purposes

-Most banks state in their general terms and conditions that a private bank account is only intended for private use.
+Would you like to use your private account for business purposes?
+Then make sure that your bank allows this.
+In their general terms and conditions, most banks state that a private account is only intended for private use.
 Banks may check private accounts at random and contact you if there are many business transfers.
-But private accounts have no maximum limit for the amounts that you can send or receive.

 Opening a private account is usually cheaper than a business account.
+Private accounts do not have a maximum limit for the amounts that you can send or receive.
 The customer can transfer the amount to you without any problems.
-When your customer transfers money, he will only see your name, not your company name.
+When your customer transfers money, they will only see your personal name, not your company name.
 This is also the case with the IBAN check.
 This looks less professional than with a business account.

-- the costs for a business account are deductible and you can reclaim the VAT on business expenses
+- the costs for a business account are tax deductible and you can reclaim the VAT on business expenses

-- a professional image for your company: the customer sees the company name when making the transfer and on the statement
+- a professional image for your company: the customer sees the company name when making the transfer and on the statementÂ

-How to open a business account:
+How to open a business account

 - Valid proof of identity.
 The bank also wants this if you open an account online.
 Never just hand over your proof of identity, make a safe copy.